Rawat1810/rawatcollege-demo/README.md

 # rawatcollege-demo
-This is my first git repository
+This is my first git repository.
+Author - Arvind Rawat